-NEO Separation Pay Arrangements
+NEO Amended and Restated Separation Pay Arrangements

-In August 2019, we entered into a Separation Pay Agreement with each of our NEOs to provide for the payment of benefits in the event that the NEO becomes subject to involuntary or constructive termination of employment.
+In March 2022, we entered into an Amended and Restated Separation Pay Agreement with each of our NEOs to provide for the payment of benefits in the event that the NEO becomes subject to involuntary or constructive termination of employment.

-Each Separation Pay Agreement provides that upon a qualifying termination of employment, subject to certain conditions and limitations-including the NEO's execution of a general release of claims against us and our affiliates-the NEO will be provided with the following benefits:
+Each Amended and Restated Separation Pay Agreement provides that upon a qualifying termination of employment, subject to certain conditions and limitations-including the NEO's execution of a general release of claims against us and our affiliates-the NEO will be provided with the following benefits:

-- If the qualifying termination occurs in the absence of a Change in Control (used here as defined in the Separation Pay Agreements): - a cash severance benefit equal to 9 months' base salary (18 months' base salary for Mr. Godshall), to be paid in installments in accordance with our normal payroll practices; - an amount equal to the annual bonus the NEO would have earned for the year of termination, pro-rated for the NEO's service during that year, to be paid on the date the annual bonuses are paid to similarly-situated executives; and - reimbursement for COBRA premiums for up to 9 months (up to 18 months for Mr. Godshall), but not beyond the date on which the NEO becomes eligible to receive substantially similar coverage from another employer. - If the qualifying termination occurs within three months prior to or within 12 months following a Change in Control: - a cash severance benefit equal to 18 months' base salary (24 months' base salary for Mr. Godshall), to be paid in installments in accordance with our normal payroll practices; - an amount equal to the annual bonus the NEO would have earned for the year of termination, pro-rated for the NEO's service during that year, to be paid on the date the annual bonuses are paid to similarly situated executives; - reimbursement for COBRA premiums for up to 18 months, but not beyond the date on which the NEO becomes eligible to receive substantially similar coverage from another employer; and - for each NEO other than Mr. Godshall, all unvested equity awards will become immediately vested and fully exercisable; Mr. Godshall's Separation Pay Agreement does not provide for vesting of unvested equity awards; however, as described above, any unvested portion of Mr. Godshall's May 2017 stock option award would become immediately vested and fully exercisable upon a change of control (as defined in his offer letter) on a single trigger basis without any termination of employment.
+- If the qualifying termination occurs in the absence of a Change in Control (used here as defined in the Amended and Restated Separation Pay Agreements): - a cash severance benefit equal to 9 months' base salary (18 months' base salary for Mr. Godshall), to be paid in installments in accordance with our normal payroll practices; - an amount equal to the annual bonus the NEO would have earned for the year of termination, pro-rated for the NEO's service during that year, to be paid on the date the annual bonuses are paid to similarly-situated executives; and - reimbursement for COBRA premiums for up to 9 months (up to 18 months for Mr. Godshall), but not beyond the date on which the NEO becomes eligible to receive substantially similar coverage from another employer. - If the qualifying termination occurs within three months prior to or within 12 months following a Change in Control: - a cash severance benefit equal to 18 months' base salary (24 months' base salary for Mr. Godshall), to be paid in installments in accordance with our normal payroll practices; - an amount equal to the annual bonus the NEO would have earned for the year of termination, pro-rated for the NEO's service during that year, to be paid on the date the annual bonuses are paid to similarly situated executives; - reimbursement for COBRA premiums for up to 18 months, but not beyond the date on which the NEO becomes eligible to receive substantially similar coverage from another employer; - · all unvested equity awards will become immediately vested and fully exercisable; and - all stock options granted to the NEO that are then outstanding shall remain exercisable for a period of one year following the NEO's termination date, or, if shorter for a given stock option, for the remainder of that stock option's full term.

-For purposes of the Separation Pay Agreements:
+For purposes of the Amended and Restated Separation Pay Agreements: